 This strategy is used because many business owners think that by not placing bids on the relevant brand terms, searches made for their brand will be picked as organic searches.
 This is not always the case.
-For instance, in verticals that are fiercely contested, you could find up to four paid listings before you get to a single organic listing.
+For instance, in fiercely contested verticals, you could find up to four paid listings before you get to a single organic listing.

-What this means for a business owner operating in such a niche is that if you aren’t bidding for brand terms, the organic listing of a site is going to be at a lower position (position 4 or 5).
-Going this route is simply going to make your competitors cannibalize any available brand traffic.
-To make sure that does not happen, make sure to measure the uplift in the organic traffic when a brand paid search is off to find out if it resulted in lost paid clicks.
+What this means for a business owner operating in such a niche is that if you aren’t bidding for brand terms, a site’s organic listing will be at a lower position (position 4 or 5).
+Going this route will make your competitors cannibalize any available brand traffic.
+To ensure that does not happen, measure the uplift in the organic traffic when a brand-paid search is off to find out if it resulted in lost paid clicks.